-Working in the Office of Technology Commercialization at the University of Kentucky, Marion performed strategic analysis of patent literature, competitive analysis of existing and pipeline pharmaceutical products, and synthesis of market trends related to key stakeholder activity and profitability in order to further client commercialization goals.
+Working in the Office of Technology Commercialization at the University of Kentucky, Marion performed strategic analyses of patent literature, competitive analysis of existing and pipeline pharmaceutical products, and synthesis of market trends related to key stakeholder activity and profitability further client commercialization goals.